-Once MPD signed up for an FFL, ATF regulations “require” that MPD keeps “records” of firearm transfers.
+Once Washington DC.
+Metropolitan Police Department signed up for an FFL, ATF regulations “require” that MPD keeps “records” of firearm transfers.
 And those records are to be “recorded” and “maintained” only at the “business premises” of MPD, which is “a facility owned, managed, [and] controlled by the United States … [and] any political subdivision thereof.”
 The District is both a federal enclave of the United States and a political subdivision thereof.
 In other words, there’s a good argument that Section 926(a)(3) expressly prevents a federal, state, or local government entity from operating as an FFL that does business with the public, as MPD is seeking to do.

 The additional problem for Washington DC is not that no one is willing to undertake the potentially lucrative commercial opportunity to be the District’s only FFL.
 Instead, the problem is of the District’s own making.
 DC has intentionally and deliberately created a hostile environment where no one in their right mind would want to risk the venture of being a gun dealer.
-Indeed, even when Sykes was in operation, he did not risk selling guns or keeping an inventory, but only transferred ones shipped from outside the District.
+Indeed, even when Mr. Sykes was in operation, he did not risk selling guns or keeping an inventory, but only transferred ones shipped from outside the District.

 Rather than MPD attempting to operate as an FFL to avoid a lawsuit, the District should instead relax its onerous gun laws so that firearms commerce can function as it does throughout the rest of the country.